 What Are Our Best Free VPN Recommendations?

-We recommend that you stay away from the so-called secure support of any free VPN, even if called the “best” in some review.
+We recommend that you stay away from the so-called secure support of any free VPN, even if called the “best” in some reviews.
 Every company has costs inherent in allowing them to operate.
 You see, free VPNs need to pay for their servers, personnel, electricity, marketing plan, and internet bandwidth as a bare minimum.
-Think hard on why any company would spend all of that just to distribute a free VPN to its users.
+So think hard on why any company would spend all of that just to distribute a free VPN to its users.

 If you aren’t paying for it, then you’re not the customer; you’re the product being sold.

-If serious about using a VPN for privacy, bypassing censorship, or to unblock geographical restrictions online, we recommend doing some research and get a service you feel is trustworthy.
-You don’t need to use our top pick for best VPN service, but we do recommend you research and read reviews.
+If serious about using a VPN for privacy, bypassing censorship, or unblocking geographical restrictions online, we recommend doing some research and get a service you feel is trustworthy.
+You don’t need to use our top pick for the best VPN service, but we recommend you research and read reviews.

 If using free VPNs, you may as well access your banking services from any random McDonalds, Starbucks, or Walmart HotSpot without a VPN.